mayank2295/mayank2295/README.md

 - 👀 I’m interested in learning new things
 - 🌱 I’m currently learning cpp with dsa
 - 💞️ I’m looking to collaborate on projects
-- 📫 To reach you you can connect with linkdin or insta
+- 📫 To reach you you can connect with Linkdin

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...